theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomeInstallations.md

 Log into Taito, either with ssh (Mac/Linux) or PuTTy (Windows)

 **Anaconda2** (takes ~5 min)
-Go to https://www.anaconda.com/download/#linux with your local browser and copy the link address of the _**Python 2.7 64-bit (x86) Installer_** .
+Go to https://www.anaconda.com/download/#linux with your local browser and **COPY** the link address of the _**Python 2.7 64-bit (x86) Installer**_ .
-Or just trust me and use this: https://repo.continuum.io/archive/Anaconda2-5.0.1-Linux-x86_64.sh
+Or just trust me and use this link: https://repo.continuum.io/archive/Anaconda2-5.0.1-Linux-x86_64.sh

 In Taito go to your application folder and download the installations script.
 ```
 cd $USERAPPL
-# use wget to download the Anaconda intallation script
+# use wget to download the Anaconda installation script
+wget TheAddressHere
 # And then run
 bash Anaconda2-5.0.1-Linux-x86_64.sh
 ```